-Receiving parcel: A parcel of land that is the recipient of a transfer of oil and gas development rights, directly or by intermediate transfer from a sending parcel or a TDR Bank, upon which receipt the receiving parcel may increase the number of oil and gas drill sites pursuant to Section 9.9.
+Receiving parcel: a parcel of land that is the recipient of a transfer of oil and gas development rights, directly or by intermediate transfer from a sending parcel or a TDR Bank, upon which receiving parcel may increase the density, intensity and number of oil and gas wells pursuant to Section 9.9.

-Reclamation: The employment during and after an oil and gas operation of procedures reasonably designed to minimize, as much as practicable, the disruption from the oil and gas facility and to provide for the rehabilitation of affected land through the use of plant cover, soil, stability, water resources, or other measures appropriate to the subsequent beneficial use of such reclaimed lands.
-Any land or Oil or Gas Facility not required for production shall be reclaimed immediately after drilling ceases.
+Reclamation- the employment during and after an oil and gas operation of procedures reasonably designed to minimize as much as practicable the disruption from the oil and gas operation and to provide for the rehabilitation of affected land through the use of plant cover, soil, stability, water resources, or other measures appropriate to the subsequent beneficial use of such reclaimed lands.